Chequing Account Canada

 Scotiabank Ultimate Package

-Although it is a high monthly fee, it can be waived if you maintain a minimum balance of $5000 in your chequing account at the end of each day.
+Although it. has a high monthly fee, it can be waived if you maintain a minimum balance in your chequing account at the end of each day.
 There is an option.
 This is for people who have an Ultimate Package Chequing Account and one of Scotiabank’s Momentum Plus Savings Account.
-You can maintain a combined balance of $30,000 to get the monthly fees waived.
+You can maintain a combined balance to get the monthly fees waived.

 The Ultimate Package chequing account does have great deals on free transactions.
 For example, unlimited Interac e-transfers.
 But, if you don’t have enough money to waive the high monthly fees, this chequing account may not be worth it, depending on your banking needs.